Syllabus for Statistical Methods in Natural Sciences

 - Revised by: The Faculty Board of Science and Technology

-Bachelor's degree in natural sciences including 60 credits in biology and 5 credits in statistics.
+150 credits including 75 credits in biology and 30 credits in chemistry.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 - Responsible department: Biology Education Centre